 Every child deserves to grow up healthy.
 Unfortunately some experts believe that, for the first time, the current generation of children may have shorter lives than their parents.
-Recognizing that Washington’s future depends on the health of our children, Governor Jay Inslee launched the Healthiest Next Generation (HNG) Initiative to help make our next generation the healthiest ever.
+Recognizing that Washington’s future depends on the health of our children, Governor Jay Inslee launched the Healthiest Next Generation (HNG) Initiative in 2014 to help make our next generation the healthiest ever.
 The goal is to help our children maintain a healthy weight, enjoy active lives and eat and drink healthfully by making changes in early learning settings, schools and communities.
 The areas of focus for early learning environments include:

 - Breastfeeding: Supporting breastfeeding moms and babies by making them welcome and meeting their needs.

 - Healthy Eating: Serving healthier food and beverages in early learning settings.
 This includes serving lower fat milk to children over age 2, serving a wider variety of fruit and vegetables, serving more whole grains, and fewer processed and high fat meats, potatoes and baked goods.

 - Physical Activity: Increasing opportunities for children to be physically active throughout the day.
 Striving to meet the national best practice recommendations of 120 minutes per day for preschoolers and 90 minutes per day for toddlers as well as more “tummy time” for infants.

 - Screen Time Reduction: Limiting screen time to no more than 1 hour per week of educational, commercial free programming.

 The Department of Children, Youth, and Families (DCYF) serves the early learning settings including: child care, preschools, family, friend and neighbor care, and before and after school programs.

 - The Office of Superintendent of Public Instruction (OSPI) primarily serves Kindergarten through 12th grade schools.

 - The Department of Health (DOH) serves our larger communities.